-DELIVERY PLAN: SERVICE DELIVERY No. Objective Strategic Objective Owner Ву 1.1 Design, draft and implement in National Operational Guidance (NOG) and Rescue Challenges, a suite of Rescue Standards for the Vehicle Extrication, Rope, USAR and Water Rescue Disciplines.
-1 lan Marritt June 2025 1.2 Establish qualifications via the Institution of Fire Engineers for each level of completed Rescue Standards (Frameworks).
-1&2 lan Marritt June 2025 1.3 Embed the latest pre-hospital care into NOG and Rescue Challenges.
+DELIVERY PLAN: SERVICE DELIVERY No. Objective Strategic Objective Owner Ву 1.1 Design, draft and implement rescue challenges and a suite of rescue standards for the vehicle extrication, rope and water rescue disciplines.
+1 Ian Marritt June 2025 1.2 Establish qualifications via the Institution of Fire Engineers for each level of completed Rescue Standards (Frameworks).
+1&2 lan Marritt June 2025 1.3 Embed the latest pre-hospital care rescue challenges.
 1&3 Andy Dixon/ Ian Marritt Annually 1.4 Support the creation of rescue-related Trauma Care guidance, for pre-hospital trauma professionals, that reflects differing skill and training levels.
 1&3 lan Marritt June 2025 1.5 Review the relevant sections of the rescue and trauma-related NOG and feedback to the National Fire Chiefs Council (NFCC).
 2&3 lan Marritt Annually 1.6 Work closely with the NFCC Leads for Alternative Fuels and particularly Electric Vehicles, incorporating the latest research into rescue challenges and education workshops.
-1,2&3 lan Marritt Annually 1.7 Integration of the UKRO Academy Modules into the Rescue Challenge Concept (RCC) and International Development Programme (IDP).
+1,2&3 lan Marritt Annually 1.7 Integration of the UKRO standards into the Rescue Challenge Concept (RCC) and International Development Programme (IDP).
 1 lan Marritt/ Cameron Black Annually 1.8 Ensure that IDP projects, are delivered to the same standards, reflective of in-country context and facilities.
 1,2&3 Cameron Black Each Project 1.9 Delivery of the National Rescue Challenge.
-2 Board Lead - Guy Goodman Annually 1.10 Embed the delivery of Education Workshops into every Rescue Discipline, for each Challenge Event.
+2 Board Lead - Sam Burton Annually 1.10 Embed the delivery of Education Workshops into every Rescue Discipline, for each Challenge Event.
 1 Andy Dixon Annually 1.11 Support the United Nations Decade of Action for Road Safety 2021-2030, in the delivery and improvement of Post-Crash Response.
 1,2&3 Cameron Black To 2030

 DELIVERY PLAN: SERVICE DELIVERY No. Objective Strategic Objective Owner Ву 1.12 Support the NFCC with the coordination of rescue-related professionals, sharing of ideas and participation in shared events.
 3 Dan Quin Annually 1.13 Integration of Assessor and Education Team Workshops into the Challenge Year.
-1 Andy Dixon/ lan Marritt Prior to National Rescue Challenge 1.14 Work with UKRO Directorates and the Federation Internationale de l'Automobile (FIA) on a 'Proof of Concept' Rescue Challenge.
-1,2&3 Cameron Black February 2025
+1 Andy Dixon/ Ian Marritt Prior to National Rescue Challenge 1.14 Work with UKRO Directorates and the Motor Sport UK and Federation Internationale de l'Automobile (FIA) on a 'Proof of Concept' Rescue Challenge.
+1,2&3 Cameron Black February 2025 1.15 Develop flexible rescue challenge format and products for each discipline.
+2 Andy Dixon 2026